 If you do not qualify for an unreduced early retirement, you can still retire early if you are age 55 or older.
-Your lifetime pension will be reduced to reflect the fact that you are starting your pension earlier and will probably receive it for a longer period of time.
+Your lifetime pension will be reduced to reflect the fact that you are starting your pension earlier and will receive it for a longer period.

 The reduction is three per cent for each year (or 0.25 per cent for each month) that your retirement falls before the date you would have qualified for an unreduced early retirement or turned age 65, whichever occurs first.
+A three per cent for each year (or 0.25 per cent for each month) reduction is the minimum reduction required by the Income Tax Act of Canada.